destinydriven/cakephp-highcharts/README.markdown

 Be sure to first check out the Minimalist Demo for tips on how to quickly set up HighCharts Plugin in your own projects.
 The other examples provide tons of customization options which you may not want to bother with initially.

+This would simply include adding the HighCharts component and helper to your controller.
+(See examples for more details)

+	public $components = array('HighCharts.HighCharts');
+	public $helpers = array('HighCharts.HighCharts');

 ## Special Note ##